maueroats/teaching/content/intermediate-cs/ch03/ch03-art-project.md

 * Colors: `color-database`, `make-color` from the internet, `colorize` or `name->color`.

-**Remember**: This is a short project.
+**Remember**: This is a short project. _I expect you will spend no more than two hours on it_, including time working in class Friday and Monday.

 It is OK to simplify and focus on using the goal functions (see above).

 ## Steps